-As the days are getting longer and dare we suggest it, a little warmer too, we thought it was time to go down to the sea again.
-So here are a few coastal destinations we love, spread over just 50 miles of coast, and within easy reach by train.
+It is time to make the most the summer and go down to the sea.
+Here are a few coastal destinations we love, spread over just 50 miles of coast, and within easy reach by train.

 1 Hour 45 minutes from Waterloo